papivot/pksconcourse/README.md

 ## **Option 1.
 (No changes to the scripts/task or the Dockerfile)**

-**Preperation:** Create an S3 bucket (e.g. *mys3bucket-pks*) in the same region where you want to deploy the platform.
+**Preperation:** Create an S3 bucket (e.g. *mys3bucket-pks*) in the same region where you want to deploy the platform (for AWS only).
 Make sure the necessary access are provided.

 Create/upload a file called *terraform.tfvars.orig* in the bucket.
 The contents of a sample file is in this repository.
 Note that the *ops_manager_ami* value has to in the *format ami-xxxxxxxxxxxxx*.
-This value is replaced dynamically with the correct ami-id for the region specified.
+This value is replaced dynamically with the correct ami-id/image_url for the region specified.
+The format of the terraform.tfvars.orig follows the format specified in the Terraforming IaaS github repo.  https://github.com/pivotal-cf/terraforming-gcp / https://github.com/pivotal-cf/terraforming-aws /...

 (TODO: Make this file more generic and update variables dynamically)